jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 value `t` is the time series which matches the array given in `subject.time`.
 The dynamical variables are an array which matches `t` in size, where `var[i]` is the value of the dynamical variable at time `t[i]`.
-Any aliases of a dynamical variable are also a time series.
+Any aliases of a dynamical variable defined in the `@derived` block are also a time series that match `subject.time`

 Observables can either be defined by equality statements `=` or by a distribution with `~`.
 For example, the equality statement